Q&A with CAM’s Emily Holtrop, National Museum Education Art Educator award winner

 What and/or who inspired your career path?

-Q: My mom was an art and home economics teacher, and my dad taught English and speech, so I grew up loving art and reading.
+A: My mom was an art and home economics teacher, and my dad taught English and speech, so I grew up loving art and reading.
 When you grow up with two parents as teachers, you go to wonderfully educational places like Plimoth Plantation or Acadia National Park.
 Along the way, it sunk in that a museum might be a cool place to work.
 I was a very curious kid (still am) and always loved history and reading (still do).
 I also really love talking to people – thanks to 10 years of retail shoe store experience.
 So when it came time to focus on a career, I wanted to marry my love of art, history and people together.
 Museum education is a perfect fit.

 What does your CAM role encompass?

-Q: I will break it down into the two parts of my title: learning and interpretation.
+A: I will break it down into the two parts of my title: learning and interpretation.
 The learning side is the work we do to create public programs and experiences that bring the museum’s collection and special exhibitions to life for visitors of all ages and abilities.
 I often joke that the programs serve everyone from cradle to grave or womb to tomb.
 We offer a wide, deep slate of public programs at the CAM, everything from summer camp to scholarly lectures, podcasts, special accessibility programs, community programs, the Rosenthal Education Center and school tours.
 That is all managed by my amazing team of 10 dedicated, fun and smart museum educators.

 The interpretation side is all about storytelling and the stories the museum wants to tell through our collections and special exhibitions.
 I work closely with our curators to craft the story and messaging for CAM visitors.
 We create interpretation goals based on what we would like them to learn.
 I review and edit all interpretive text (wall labels, gallery guides, etc.) before it goes in the gallery.
 In doing this, I serve as the voice of the museum visitor, asking questions about why something may or may not be interesting or necessary to add.
 I also devise and write the content for most of the gallery or family guides found in a special exhibition and am in charge of creating all hands-on interactives in the museum galleries.